 The records of a board are public documents and are subject to the Public Records Act.
-Each board is responsible to respond to public records requests in accordance with RCW 42.17 (Disclosure - Campaign Finances - Lobbying - Records), which was re-codified in 2006 as RCW 42.56, Public Records.
-The obligation of a board to respond to public records requests regarding a particular application file transfers to Ecology after the board has completed its business and sent the original documents to Ecology.
+Each board must respond to public records requests in accordance with RCW 42.56, Public Records.
+The obligation of a board to respond to public records requests regarding a particular application file transfers to Ecology after the board has completed its business and has sent the original documents to Ecology.

-A board is an independently funded entity, which provides for funding as established by RCW 90.80.060(2) (Water Conservancy Boards -- Board Powers – Funding).
-A board may establish fees for the processing of applications to transfer water rights to fund the activities of the board.
-It may accept grants but does not have the power to impose a tax or acquire property through eminent domain.
+A board is an independently funded entity, as established by RCW 90.80.060(2) (Water Conservancy Boards -- Board Powers – Funding).
+To fund board activities, the board may establish fees for processing applications to transfer water rights.
+A board may also accept grants but does not have the power to impose a tax or acquire property through eminent domain.